cloakware-ctf/rhme3-writeups/write-up.md

 Reversing quickly showed the existence of an unreferenced pair for the "decryption" function, meaning that the binary contains both encrypt and decrypt.
 I didn't recognize the algorithm, so I converted the disassembly into C, wrote a wrapper for it, and fixed it up so it built and ran.
 [Source](car_crash/crash.cc).

 It didn't quite work at first, so I fired up the simulator, my code in gdb, and ran the two side-by-side and fixed my code to match the simulator.
-I did the same for the unused crypto function, by just moving $pc in the simulator.
+I did the same for the unused crypto function, by moving $pc in the simulator.
 Once I had an identically working copy in C, I reverse that instead of the AVR code.

 Using a known plaintext, I reduced the algorithm to a single round, and printed all intermediates.
 I saw that in a round-trip, my plaintext->ciphertext->plaintext sequence diverged after the sbox step of decryption.
 Then I saw that some entries in the `inverse_sbox_102110[]` had been zeroed.
 Fixing that is trivial given the forward sbox, and immediately produced a clear decrypt of the logs.